fifi1ous/ADKI_sk2/README.md

 ### [U1 - Geometric Point Search](https://github.com/fifi1ous/ADKI_sk2/tree/main/U1)
 #### [Assignment](https://web.natur.cuni.cz/~bayertom/images/courses/Adk/adkcv1.pdf)
-This folder contains the implementation of algorithms to solve the **Point Location Problem**. using the following methods:
+This folder contains the implementation of algorithms to solve the **Point Location Problem**.
+Using the following methods:
 - **Ray Crossing Algorithm**: Determines point location by counting how many times a ray from the point intersects the polygon's edges.
 Odd intersections mean the point is inside, even intersections mean outside.
 - **Winding Number Algorithm**: Determines point location by calculating the total angle formed by the polygon edges around the point.
 A non-zero angle means inside, zero means outside.
 - **Handling Special Cases**: Handles special cases when a point is on an edge or at a vertex.